Environment and Sustainability (ENVS)

 An exploration of how international governments, NGOs, and other entities join to move the world toward a more sustainable future.
 Addresses contemporary topics such as industrial ecology, international natural resource management, sustainable development, and other relevant areas of study.
 Students develop skills in accessing, assessing, and applying social, economic and environmental data and practices to global issues.
 Prerequisites: ENVS 605; ENVS 608; and ENVS 611.

 ENVS 618.
-Public Lands Management.
+PUBLIC LANDS MANAGEMENT.
 (3 Credits)

 An exploration of the current and traditional approaches to public land and resourcemanagement.
 A regional focus on the Western U.S. is integrated with comparativeexamples from other regions and countries to enhance and broaden student perspectives.
 Course examines the history and future management implications of public lands agencies and policies, such as the National Parks, National Forests, Bureau of Land Management, NEPA and multi-use mandates.
 Special focus will be given to the management skills necessary in leading public lands agencies on the regional level.
 Prerequisites: ENVS 605; ENVS 608; ENVS 611.